C0rmander/Projects/README.md

 # Projects
-The are projects that I feel exemplify my abilities as a software developer
+These are projects that I feel exemplify my abilities as a software developer